tock/design-explorations/typed_syscall_data/README.md

 | a2       | Command number              | `u32`           |
 | a3-...   | Instance-specific arguments | `ArbitraryData` |

-The return variants are specific to the Command instance, but MUST fit into an `ArbitraryData(15)`.
-This guarantees that Command's return value will clobber no more than 15 registers.
+The return variants are specific to the Command instance.
+On ARM, they MUST fit into an `ArbitraryData(11)`.
+On RISC-V, they MUST fit into an `ArbitraryData(15)`.

+Design reasoning: ARM has instructions to push and pop multiple registers, so clobbering all 11 registers is relatively inexpensive.
+On RISC-V, this clobbers only caller-saved registers, so the compiler should have the context it needs to only save registers that are currently in use.

 ### Allows